All Episodes

 They've certainly gone wacko politically.

-I don't know that you've seen this stuff coming out, but ABC News is even reporting that all these Democratic candidates for president are shifting dramatically to the left.
+I don't know you've seen this stuff coming out, but ABC News is even reporting that all these Democratic candidates for president are shifting dramatically to the left.

-They would simply be uh aghast that these Republicans who were sane when they were in the Senate and the State House, wherever they came from, uh, that uh that they're now just just pandering to the most extreme elements of the GOP uh coalition, you know, they go on and on.
+They would simply be aghast that these Republicans who were sane when they were in the Senate and the State House, wherever they came from, that they're now just pandering to the most extreme elements of the GOP coalition.

 They'd go on and on.

-Um the Democratic Party is uh run by people who are much, much more left uh than the center of the uh country, and so they to get through the primaries, these folks have to uh pander to the left.
+The Democratic Party is run by people who are much, much more left than the center of the country.

 Pander isn't the word for it.